-- Scout uniform or appropriate leader's uniform for evening meals, campfires and flag lowering - Clothes (shorts, one pair of jeans, T-shirts, pajamas or sleeping clothes), underwear and socks for at least three days - Extra socks at least two pair - □ Jacket, sweater or sweatshirt - Swimsuit (worn to camp) - □ Towel (packed so it's easy to reach for swim checks the first day) - □ Athletic shoes or comfortable hiking boots - □ Shoes that can get wet and be worn in the water for canoeing, Fort Miami and T.A.C. - Plastic bags for wet clothing for travel home - Poncho or raincoat - Backpack or duffel bag that can be easily carried to the campsite
+☐ Scout uniform or appropriate leader's uniform for evening meals, campfires and flag lowering ☐ Canteen or water bottle □ Clothes (shorts, one pair of jeans, T-shirts, pajamas or sleeping clothes), underwear and socks for at least four days □ Extra socks - at least two pair □ Jacket, sweater or sweatshirt □ Sleeping bag or blankets and sheet, and a small pillow ☐ Toilet kit (toothbrush, toothpaste, soap, comb, etc.) 30ap, comb, ctc.) ☐ Notebook, pencil, pen and Handbook ☐ Suntan lotion and non-aerosol ☐ Swimsuit (easy to access on check-in day) insect repellent (with DEET) ☐ Towel (packed so it's easy to reach for swim checks the first day) ☐ Flashlight with extra bulbs and batteries checks the hist day) ☐ Watch, first-aid kit, camera and film, ☐ Athletic shoes or comfortable hiking boots sewing kit, religious materials ☐ Shoes that can get wet and be worn in the water for canoeing and Fort Miami □ Spending money for souvenirs and snacks at the Trading Post □ Plastic bags for wet clothing for travel home ☐ Prescription medication in its □ Poncho or raincoat original container ☐ Backpack or duffel bag that can be easily